Jaaved Jaaferi

-Syed Jaaved Ahmed Jaffrey (born 4 December 1962) is an Indian actor, dancer, producer and comedian who has appeared in Hindi films and television shows.
+Syed Jaaved Ahmed Jaffrey (/hns/; born 4 December 1962) is an Indian actor, dancer, producer and comedian who has appeared in Hindi films and television shows.
 He is the son of the comedian Jagdeep.
-He joined the Aam Aadmi Party (AAP) in March, 2014 and contested the 2014 Indian general election from the Lucknow constituency, finishing fifth.
+He joined the Aam Aadmi Party (AAP) in March 2014 and contested the 2014 Indian general election from the Lucknow constituency finishing fifth.

 Jaffrey has been awarded the life membership of International Film And Television Club of Asian Academy of Film & Television.
 He was also the brand ambassador of the first India International Animation and Cartoon Film festival 2015.

 Early life and education

 Jaffrey is the son of comedian Jagdeep.
 He was born in Bombay, Maharashtra, India (present-day Mumbai).

 He participated in school dance competitions at St. Theresa's, and later while studying psychology at National College (his parents discouraged him from attending St. Xavier's, fearing it would make him "go wild").
 In 1983, he won an all-India dance competition that awarded him training at a London dance school, which cemented his career in dance.

 He married Habiba Jaffrey in 1991 and has a daughter and two sons, including actor Meezaan.